Danielle Bregoli Dating Rumors: ‘Cash Me Ousside’ Girl Addresses Reports Of Gay Romance With Older Rapper

-Danielle Bregoli is clearing the air about her alleged gay relationship with a famous rapper, with the “Cash me Ousside” girl once again speaking up to squash the rumors.
+Danielle Bregoli is clearing the air about her alleged gay relationship with a famous rapper, with the “Cash me ousside” girl once again speaking up to squash the rumors.

-The 14-year-old, who shot to fame after her appearance on the Dr. Phil show about wayward teens, has since become a viral star with an ever-growing fan base on social media.
+The 14-year-old, who shot to fame after her appearance on Dr. Phil about wayward teens, has since become a viral star with an ever-growing fan base on social media.
 But with that fame also comes scrutiny on her private life, and even her young age doesn’t spare her from rampant rumors about her dating life.

 The latest one came after Danielle Bregoli posted a video with a young woman many identified as Young M.A., a 25-year-old rapper.
 That prompted criticism that such a young star would be swept up by someone much older, but the “Cash me ousside” girl spoke out this week to clear everything up.